sunnyboychenchen/academic-cv/content/authors/admin/_index.md

 ## About Me

 Chenzhu Wang is a postdctoral researcher of transportation engineeing at University of Central Florida.
-His research interests include focuses on enhancing traffic safety in connected and automated vehicle (CAV) systems through AI-driven risk modeling and behavior-based crash analysis.
+His research interests include enhancing traffic safety in connected and automated vehicle (CAV) systems through AI-driven risk modeling and behavior-based crash analysis.